skjolber/json-log-filter/README.md

     //myFieldName

 The filters within this library support using multiple expressions at once.

+### Max size
+Configure max size to limit the size of the resulting document.
+This reduces the size of the document by (silently) deleting the JSON content after the limit is reached.

 ## Post-processing
 Depending on your service stack and architecture, performing two additional operations might be necessary: